 Android Phone Keeps Turning Off?
 Here is How To Easily Fix It

 It can be really confusing when you reach for your phone and find it turned off for no particular reason.
 You are sure that the battery is charged and no one else has turned it off, then how it was shut down?
 If your phone keeps turning off randomly, then it could be a hardware problem or a software problem.
-However in most cases, you can easily fix it yourself.
-In this post we will show you simple methods to fix your automatically turning off phone.
+However, in most cases, you can easily fix it yourself.
+In this post, I will show you simple methods to fix your automatically turning off phone.

 Does the Battery Fit Properly?

 The most common cause of phone turning off automatically is that the battery doesn’t fit properly.
 With wear and tear, battery size or its space may change a bit over time.
 This leads to the battery getting loose a bit and disconnecting itself from the phone connectors when you shake or jerk your phone.

 To confirm this is the problem, turn your phone on and shake it mildly.
 If this doesn’t turn it off, then grab your phone in one hand and mildly smack its back on the palm of your other hand.
 Make sure the battery side hit on your palm to put pressure on the battery.
 If the phone turns off, then it’s time to fix the loose battery.